Bengal fox: Threats

+The Bengal fox usually occurs at low densities across its range.
+Populations may fluctuate significantly depending on prey abundance and disease, such as canine distemper virus and rabies, both of which have caused local population declines in western India.

+Conservation

 The populations of India are listed in the CITES Appendix III.
-The Indian Wildlife Conservation Act (1972 as amended to 2005) forbids the hunting of all wildlife and lists the Indian Fox in Schedule II.
+The Indian Wildlife Conservation Act (1972 as amended to 2005) forbids the hunting of all wildlife and lists the Bengal fox in Schedule II.
 It does not apply to any particular category in the wildlife protection legislation of Nepal.
 It is listed as Least Concern in the IUCN Red List of Threatened Species.